 However, vendor risk management needs more than simply an AI tool to evaluate documents.
 Health care companies should first inventory all BAAs and assess the inherent risk of each business associate using protected health information (PHI).
 For the average health system, this inventory might include hundreds or even thousands of contracts – utilizing AI for this evaluation process would undoubtedly be an efficient way.

 Once the inherent risk has been identified, rank each BA from highest to lowest risk.
 Artificial intelligence technology may assist in automating the determination of which contracts and BAs require additional audit controls, while a governance, risk, and compliance (GRC) software solution can be used to manage action plans to decrease risk and avoid breaches.
+It is always advisable for users to use the best proposal software.

 To combat possible security breaches, security, privacy, and IT teams currently employ a number of technical solutions, such as honeypots and email filters.
 AI may go a step further by examining behavioral anomalies that may signal a possible PHI security issue.
 For example, machine learning may check an EHR database to see whether someone is signing on to the system in the middle of the night, whereas normal login hours are between 9:00 a.m. and 5:00 p.m.
 Modeling various risks in this manner allows businesses to put themselves in the shoes of possible attackers, knowing where they could hit and where holes in the system or network may lie.